Table of Contents

 How To Vet Link Sellers?

-If it’s a singular site owner/affiliate owner reaching out, then you can skip the seller vetting and go straight to vetting the actual website you’ll be linking to.
+If a singular site owner/affiliate is reaching out, you can skip the seller vetting and go straight to vetting the actual website you’ll be linking to.

 If you can have them agree on your price and show you their site first.